Plantation of Ulster: Implementing the plantation

 There had been very few towns in Ulster before the Plantation.
 Most modern towns in the province can date their origins back to this period.
 Plantation towns generally have a single broad main street ending in a square in a design often known as a "diamond", which can be seen in communities like The Diamond, Donegal.

-Failures

 The plantation was a mixed success from the point of view of the settlers.
 About the time the Plantation of Ulster was planned, the Virginia Plantation at Jamestown in 1607 started.
 The London guilds planning to fund the Plantation of Ulster switched and backed the London Virginia Company instead.
 Many British Protestant settlers went to Virginia or New England in America rather than to Ulster.